 Looking to go on a Catalina day trip?
 Even though Catalina Island is only 26 miles off the coast of Southern California, it feels like worlds away!
 With amazing views, scenic roads, and a cute & colorful town, even just going for the day feels like a mini-vacation.
 Keep reading for tips to plan your Catalina day trip, and for the best things to do while you’re there!

-Planning your Catalina Day Trip
+Catalina Day Trip Overview:

-How to get to Catalina Island:
+How to Get to Catalina Island

 The only way to get to Catalina Island is by boat or helicopter.
 Like most people, if you don’t want to shell out $400+ for a helicopter, the ferry is the best option.